 Mother Nature can turn your profitable farm into an inoperable money pit in a few short hours.
 Fortunately, the FSA offers emergency loans for this very purpose, allowing farmers and agricultural business owners to recoup after a natural disaster.

-However, a nasty storm won’t qualify you for this financing option unless the Secretary of Agriculture designates an event as a natural disaster or the President of the United States declares a “state of emergency.”
+The Secretary of Agriculture must designate the event that caused your loss as a natural disaster, or the President of the United States declare a “state of emergency.” to qualify for this type of loan.

-However, young entrepreneurs can get their start in the industry using a FSA-sponsored youth loan, which features a maximum borrowing limit of $5,000.
+Repayment terms: 7 years maxYoung entrepreneurs can get their start in the industry using an FSA-sponsored youth loan, which features a maximum borrowing limit of $5,000.

 To qualify, you’ll need to have a project manager sponsor you, and this individual needs to be capable of supervising, training, and helping you as you move throughout the process.
 If you’re under the age of 18, you’ll also need a parent or guardian to consent to the application.